ionic-bond/stream-translator-gpt/README.md

     Will use the system's default audio device as input.

-    If you want to use another audio input device, `stream-translator-gpt device --print_all_devices` get device index and then run the CLI with `--device_index {index}`.
+    If you want to use another audio input device, `stream-translator-gpt device --list_devices` get device index and then run the CLI with `--device_index {index}`.

     If you want to use the audio output of another program as input, you need to [**enable stereo mix**](https://www.howtogeek.com/39532/how-to-enable-stereo-mix-in-windows-7-to-record-audio/).